 For my last day in this chic series, I have done some sleuthing to see if we kiwis ladies are chic.
 I kept a lookout wherever I went.
 But I felt that I needed something to compare it with, so I sneakily talked to french women.
 I figured that french restaurants, bakeries & delicatessens were easy places to do my research in, & I actually only talked about the food on sale (french food places are very busy!).
 I also have known french women, so I remembered aspects about them too.

 They talk quite fast, are very expressive with their face, body, & hands & I think that it's because the french language is very expressive.
 They are friendly.
 They do have beautiful complexions, some wear make-up, some do not.
 Many have slightly messy hair, which I like.
-I really disliked the fad for straightening hair & trying to make it look perfect, that was prevalent in nz for so long.
-And even when french ladies are wearing jeans & very casual clothes...they do look different, & it's hard to say why.
+I really disliked the fad for straightening hair & trying to make it look perfect, that was prevalent in New Zealand for so long.
+And even when french ladies are wearing jeans & very casual clothes, they do look different, and it's hard to say why.

-I saw a french woman who had pitch black hair in a messy high bun, with a straight fringe, make-up, red lipstick, wearing very modern & very casual black, & grey, clothes, with jewellery made from real silver vintage cutlery.
+I saw a french woman who had pitch black hair in a messy high bun, with a straight fringe, make-up, red lipstick, wearing very modern and very casual black, and grey, clothes, with jewellery made from real silver vintage cutlery.
 She looked amazing.
 Actually she was the real french chic inspiration, for me.
-I realised that chic was about simplicity, unique-ness, & imperfection.
+I realised that chic was about simplicity, unique-ness, and imperfection.

-Then there was the very expensively upmarket chic look of black, red & white, with slightly messy hair, & very expensive accessories, that I saw on a woman in a very expensive Auckland suburb.
-And then the older women with their short hair, cut casual & modern; black top & pants which honestly can be from any decade, any price.
+- then the older women with their short hair, cut casual & modern; black top and pants which honestly can be from any decade, any price.
 With a large, plain, unusual necklace, or a long untied scarf.
 It looks fantastic.
 So age is no barrier to chic-ness.

-Today I saw a young woman in a cafe. actually it was her black quilted, chanel-look, gold-chained Guess bag that I really saw first.
-I was mesmerised by it..... & she wore a plain black long sleeved tee, with black leggings that did not look expensive, & little ankle boots.
+- today I saw a young woman in a cafe. actually it was her black quilted, Chanel-look, gold-chained Guess bag that I really saw first.
+I was mesmerised by it.
+She wore a plain black long sleeved tee, with black leggings that did not look expensive, and little ankle boots.
 She looked good.
 Looking at her, I really could see how you mix different priced gear, even mixing dressy with casual, to create a chic look.

-Then there is The Big Night Out such as engagement parties: I went to one a few months ago.
+- then there is The Big Night Out such as engagement parties: I went to one a few months ago.
 All very chic, there was a definite look, even though everyone was dressed differently.
-Le smoky eye & artfully slightly messy hair are definitely part of the general evening out look.
+Le smoky eye and artfully slightly messy hair are definitely part of the general evening out look.

-And in the CBD, tailored black chic is still de rigeur for the businesswoman.
-No matter what is said about "classic" clothes, they actually do undergo subtle fashion changes.
-And for those who love vintage, or le hippie look, mixing it with modern gear.....is sooo chic.
+- in the CBD, tailored black chic is still de rigeur for the businesswoman.
+No matter what is said about "classic" clothes, they actually do undergo subtle fashion changes

-Chic seems to me to be an attitude, a personal style, & yes, I have seen many examples of kiwi chic.
-For those who have it, the way that they personify it, is their "look", with casual being toned down, as an ease of dressing, le non make-up look but secretly wearing some, whilst evening & dressy glam is full make-up, & nonstructured hairdos, but the clothes do seem to have a simplicity, whether casual or dressy.
+Chic seems to me to be an attitude, a personal style, and yes, I have seen many examples of kiwi chic.
+For those who have it, the way that they personify it, is their "look", with casual being toned down, as an ease of dressing, le non make-up look but secretly wearing some, whilst evening & dressy glam is full make-up, and non-structured hairdos, but the clothes do seem to have a simplicity, whether casual or dressy.